OpenAgenda/oa-public/packages/agenda-portal/README.md

  * **Search**: Placed next to the main event list, this widget provides text search filtering.
  * **Preview**: This widget can be placed on any page.
 By default, it loads the three first events of the agenda.
 It is demoed on the provided 404 template page.

+*Important note*: OpenAgenda provides the same widgets for iframe integration.
+The iframe variants of the widgets are not directly compatible with this library.
+Use the codes as provided in the sample templates, under the `widgets` folder.

 ## Displaying raw data

 For index and event pages.
 If you want insight on the data your are handling, add `?data` to your URL.
 The call will load a json view of the data as given to the template.